26 Nov 20 Things you need to know before traveling to Malawi – Malawi Facts

 Lake Malawi is the third biggest lake in Africa offering stunningly white, sandy beaches and crystal clear water.
 While traveling around Malawi, you might want to go for a swim in the Lake but you have one thing you need to consider – Bilharzia.
 It is a parasitic infection caused by a tiny flatworm.
 This flatworm appears in parts of Lake Malawi and can cause a severe sickness.
 Read up on this before you go on your trip to Malawi but please don’t overthink it.
 You can treat it with pills so please speak to a doctor before or after your trip.
 The locals usually do all their washing in the lake – especially in the rural areas.

-The Malawian kids loved being photographed and recorded on camera.
+How to get in touch with the locals?
+The easiest way is through your phone/ camera.
+The Malawian kids loved being photographed and being recorded on camera.
 Don´t miss out on taking pictures of them and selfies with them.

 Don´t forget to pin my post: